mwganson/parametric_defeaturing/README.md

 ### ClaimChildren (boolean)
 Default: False if in Part Design body, True otherwise.
 If True, the defeatured object gets nested in the tree beneath the ParametricDefeaturing object.
 This only affects the way it looks in the tree view.

+### DefeaturingSuccess (boolean)
+If True, defeaturing succeeded.
+If False, defeaturing failed.

 ### EditFaces (boolean trigger)
 Default: False.
 If toggled to True it returns itself to False and opens a Task Dialog to edit the Faces used in the defeaturing operation.
 The dialog is very simple, with only 2 buttons: OK and Cancel.
 The faces currently being used for defeaturing are automatically selected for you in the 3d view.
 Edit this selection in the 3d view and click OK to dismiss the dialog and apply the changes.
 <img src="parametric_defeaturing_scr.png" alt="screenshot">